Stability analysis of time-delay systems in the parametric space: Stability equivalence within a region

 The results presented so far guarantee stability equivalence for a specific change vector $\mathbf{v}$.

-Choosing arbitrary positive $\varepsilon_q$, one may notice that for any $\mathbf{v}$ which satisfies $||\mathbf{v}||_q \le \varepsilon_q$, it is possible to substitute \eqref{eq:region3} with a more conservative expression
+Choosing arbitrary positive $\varepsilon_{p,q}$, one may notice that for any $\mathbf{v}$ which satisfies $||\mathbf{v}||_q \le \varepsilon_{p,q}$, it is possible to substitute \eqref{eq:region3} with a more conservative expression

 derived from the fact that the integral of a positive quantity is always less or equal than the product of the maximum of the integrand by the length of the integration interval.
-Finally, the upper bound on $\varepsilon_q$, denoted as $\overline{\varepsilon}_q(\bm{\tau}^0)$, defining the permissible stability equivalence region, is obtained as in \eqref{eq:region_final_theorem}, concluding the proof. \end{pf}
+Finally, the upper bound on $\varepsilon_{p,q}$, denoted as $\overline{\varepsilon}_{p,q}(\bm{\tau}^0)$, defining the permissible stability equivalence region, is obtained as in \eqref{eq:region_final_theorem}, concluding the proof. \end{pf}

+\begin{rem} Theorem \ref{thm:region_sufficient} determines a non-maximal stability equivalence region surrounding a given parametric point.
+Its computational complexity is independent of $n$, the dimension of $\bm{\tau}$, as only the scalar $\overline{\varepsilon}_{p,q}$ is computed regardless of $n$. \end{rem}

-\begin{rem} The inequality \eqref{eq:region_final_theorem} is circular, since $\overline{\varepsilon}_q(\bm{\tau}^0)$ appears on both sides.
-Similarly to \eqref{eq:line_sufficient}, the monotonicity of the involved expressions allows finding a valid value of $\varepsilon_q$ by bisection.
-Moreover, specific system types (such as \eqref{eq:retarded_characteristic}) allow a direct (albeit conservative) evaluation of the LHS, removing the circularity, as illustrated in the following subsection. \end{rem}
+\begin{rem} The inequality \eqref{eq:region_final_theorem} is circular, since $\overline{\varepsilon}_{p,q}(\bm{\tau}^0)$ appears on both sides.
+Similarly to \eqref{eq:line_sufficient}, the monotonicity of the involved expressions allows finding a valid value of $\overline{\varepsilon}_{p,q}$ by bisection.
+Moreover, specific system types (such as \eqref{eq:retarded_characteristic}) allow direct evaluation of the RHS, removing the circularity, as discussed below. \end{rem}